RakhithJK/prasathmani-tinyfilemanager-wiki/Security-and-User-Management.md

-# Security and User Management
+# Grant privileges to wanted users only
 Since the TinyFileManager is able to manipulate files on your server, it is necessary to secure safely your application.

 ## Configuration